nathiedeheyl/pp5_mildew-detection/README.md

 The client has outlined two key Business Requirements:
 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+- 3 - The criteria for the performance goal of the predictions has been agreed on a degree of 97% accuracy.

 **Aligning Business Requirements with the Dataset**